Whether you choose to start baby off with purees or dive right in with Baby…

 Remember that it’s ONE night

 One Halloween night is a drop in the bucket compared to the rest of a child’s life.
 When it comes to a person’s diet, the overall picture is what counts.
 If you are offering your child healthy, wholesome food most of the time, a night of gorging on candy isn’t going to undo all that nourishment.
-I have a free e-book you can get here that will help you to help your kids learn to enjoy eating veggies!
-These are the types of things to focus on for the rest of the 364 days of the year.

 Again, it’s your job as parents to equip kids with the skills they need for life.
 We live in a world where high sugar food is quite abundant.
 Learning how to live in such a world without over-consuming sugar is a very important skill.
 Halloween night is a terrific learning opportunity for you to equip your kids with this essential skill.